protonemedia/laravel-form-components/README.md

 ];
 ```

 There is a little of styling added to the `form.blade.php` view to add support for inline form groups.
 If you want to change it or remove it, [publish the assets](#customize-the-blade-views) and update the view file.

 Bootstrap 5 changes a lot regarding forms.
-If you migrate from 4 to 5 make sure to read the migration logs about [forms](https://getbootstrap.com/docs/5.0/migration/#forms).
+If you migrate from 4 to 5, make sure to read the migration logs about [forms](https://getbootstrap.com/docs/5.0/migration/#forms).

-#### Input group/ prepend and append
+#### Input group / prepend and append

-In addition to the Tailwind features, with bootstrap 4 there is also support for [input groups](https://getbootstrap.com/docs/4.6/components/forms/).
+In addition to the Tailwind features, with Bootstrap 4, there is also support for [input groups](https://getbootstrap.com/docs/4.6/components/forms/).
 Use the `prepend` and `append` slots to provide the contents.

 ```blade
 <x-form-input name="username" label="Username">